Cooperative Distributed MPC via Decentralized Real-Time Optimization: Implementation Results for Robot Formations: Experimental Results

 We choose a horizon $N=7$ and a sampling interval ${\Delta t = 0.2\,\text{s}}$.
 For the cost matrices, we set $Q_{11} = Q_{22} = Q_{33} = \text{diag}(20,20)$, $Q_{44} = \text{diag}(10,10)$, $Q_{ij} = \text{diag}(-10,-10)$ for all $j \in \{i-1,i+1\} \cap \mathcal{S} $ and for all $i \in \mathcal{S}$, and $R_{ii} = \text{diag}(1,1)$ for all $i \in \mathcal{S}$.
 The remaining cost matrices $Q_{ij}$ are set to zero.
 The terminal cost matrix is chosen as $P = Q$.
 The setpoints are $\bar{x}_1 = x_1^{\text{d}}(t)$ and $\bar{x}_i = \bar{x}_{i-1} + \delta$ for all $i \in \{2,3,4\}$, where $x_1^{\text{d}}(t)$ encodes the rectangular path and ${\delta = ^\top\,\mathrm{m}}$ is the desired spacing between neighbors.
 The input constraints are given as ${ ^\top\,\mathrm{m/s} \leq u_i \leq }^\top \,\mathrm{m/s}$ for all $i \in \mathcal{S}$.
 We enforce no state constraints such that $\mathbb{X}_i = \mathbb{R}^{n_{x,i}}$ and $\mathbb{X}_{ij} = \mathbb{R}^{n_{x,i}} \times \mathbb{R}^{n_{x,j}}$ for all $i,j \in \mathcal{S}$.
 OCP~\eqref{ocp} therefore is a strongly convex QP.

 For ADMM, we empirically tune $\rho$ in the range $\{0.1, 1, 10, 100\}$ for fastest convergence to the OCP minimizer and choose $\rho = 1$.
 We fix the number of ADMM iterations executed per MPC step to five.
 That is, we set $l_\mathrm{max} = 5$ in Algorithm~\ref{alg:ADMM}.
 Moreover, we warm-start ADMM and set $\bar{z}^0$ and $\gamma^0$ to the solution obtained in the prior MPC step shifted by the time index.
+In the first MPC step, we set $\bar{z}^0 = \gamma^0 = 0$.

 A video recording of the experiment is available in the digital supplementary material of the article and selected still images from the experiment are shown in Figure~\ref{fig:exp_admm}.
 The camera videos and still images are undistorted via suitable image processing algorithms.
 The robot positions are superimposed onto the images using mapped data recorded by the tracking system.
+Figure~\ref{fig:exp_admm} shows the robot positions in the $X,Y-$plane, but not the heading angle.
+This is because the robots are omnidirectional and hence the system dynamics do not depend on the robot orientation.

 Figure~\ref{fig:admm} shows the closed-loop state and input trajectories for the individual robots as well as the residual $\|u - u^\star\|_\infty$ between the applied input~$u$ and the centralized optimal solution $u^\star$ obtained from \texttt{IPOPT}~\citep{Wachter2006}.
-Plots in the left and right columns of Figure~\ref{fig:admm} present the motion in the $x$- and $y$-coordinates, respectively.
+Plots in the left and right columns of Figure~\ref{fig:admm} present the motion in the $X$- and $Y$-coordinates, respectively.
 The plots in the top row show that the control scheme is able to track the desired setpoint accurately.
 As can be seen from the bottom plot, ADMM produces input signals which deviate less than $2\cdot 10^{-2}\,\mathrm{m/s}$ from the optimal solution once an initialization phase of a few seconds has passed.
 This confirms previous results in the sense that a low number of ADMM iterations per control step can suffice in practice to obtain a reasonable control performance~\citep{vanParys2017,Burk2021,Stomberg2022}.

 Table~\ref{tab:admm} shows the median and maximum execution times for ADMM per MPC step and the execution time per ADMM iteration.
 The data reported therein is based on two experiments with a total duration of approximately three minutes.
 The robots took at most $22.27\,\mathrm{ms}$ to execute ADMM per MPC step.
 Since this is well below the control sampling interval~$\Delta t$, and since we compensate for the computational delay by solving OCP~\eqref{ocp} for $u(t+\Delta t)$, our implementation is sufficiently fast to execute the DMPC scheme in real-time.